szymonmaslowski/modulik/modulik/README.md

-# modulik
+# Modulik

-**modulik** allows to restart a module independently of the rest of your application.
+**Modulik** allows to restart a module independently of the rest of your application.
 In other words it gives the Hot Module Replacement (HMR) functionality for the node.js environment.

 ## Table of contents